Where will the Tuku 25 Whakatū events be held?

 Can I pick up a printed programme from somewhere?

-Printed programmes are available at the Council customer services desks in Nelson and Richmond as well as several key accommodation providers, visitor locations such as the Suter Gallery and Provincial Museum, and Nelson Airport.
+Running up to the festival launch in March, printed programmes will be available at the Council customer services desks in Nelson and Richmond as well as several key accommodation providers, visitor locations such as the Suter Gallery and Provincial Museum, and Nelson Airport.

 Festival FAQ